BUSINESS SUPPORT ADMINISTRATOR - THRIFTWOOD SCHOOL

 Across the 5-13 years age group, staff are using a wide range of formative assessment to track pupil progress towards the long term outcomes set:

 For our latest Assessment Update (November 2018) please click HERE

 These documents are completed on a regular basis or at the end of a topic.

-In January 2017 we will baseline our students using PIVATS 5 speaking and listening, and the PSED elements; Social Awareness and Relationships, Personal Independence and Self Help, Emotional Aspects and Behaviour for Learning.
-We are also developing our own Learning Levels to track progress in scientific enquiry, and a document to track personal development skills.
+In January 2017 we baselined our students using PIVATS 5 speaking and listening, and the PSED elements; Social Awareness and Relationships, Personal Independence and Self Help, Emotional Aspects and Behaviour for Learning.
+We have also been developing our own Learning Levels to track progress in scientific enquiry, and a document to track personal development skills.

 Learning Levels are based on the new National Curriculum and incorporate P levels.
 We use ‘CASPA’, a national data collection programme for SEND pupils, to collate information, analyse trends and measure individual and cohort progress.
 (Currently CASPA is only able to display the PIVATS 5 data using old national curriculum language).

 In addition to the above staff also employ a range of summative assessment;

 The above are carried out yearly or on an individual basis more regularly to monitor progress if required.

 The data produced from these assessments are shared with parents through Progress Evenings, School Reports and also at Review meetings.